Click here for Training Videos

 Choose a file name that will be meaningful to you.
 You can use your own name or a name that indicates the kind of data the file will hold such as "MyDiary" or "Finances".

 User experience has told us that it is best to create just one file for all your private data.
 This makes it easy to locate the information you need when you need it.
-If you do decide to create more then one file (example, one for finance, one for diary) we highly recommend using the same password for each.
+If you do decide to create more then one file (example, one for finance, one for diary) we recommend using the same password for each.
 This will help insure that you don't forget the password.

 Passwords: